Utah vs. San Diego State NCAA Football Odds, Plays and Insights | September 18, 2021

 San Diego State Top Players

-- Jordon Brookshire has thrown for 115 yards while completing 35% of his passes (7-of-20), with zero touchdowns and one interception this year (115.0 yards per game).
-He's also carried the ball seven times for 15 yards and one touchdown, averaging 15.0 yards per game.
+- This year, Jordon Brookshire has recorded 115 passing yards (115.0 yards per game) while going 7-for-20 (35% completion percentage) and throwing one interception.
+He has tacked on 15 rushing yards on seven carries with one touchdown, averaging 15.0 yards per game.

-- Greg Bell has churned out a team-best 161 rushing yards (161.0 per game) and one touchdown.
+- Greg Bell has rushed for a team-leading 161 yards on 21 carries (161.0 yards per game) while scoring one touchdown.

 - Jordan Byrd has put up 48 rushing yards on three carries (48.0 yards per game), with one touchdown on the ground this season.
 He also has one catch for 18 yards (18.0 per game).

-- Kobe Smith has two catches and paces his team with 63 receiving yards (63.0 ypg).
+- Kobe Smith has reeled in two passes for a team-high 63 yards.
+He averages 63.0 yards per game.

-- BJ Busbee has also added two catches for 19 yards this year.
-He averages 19.0 receiving yards per game.
+- BJ Busbee has tacked on 19 yards on two catches.
+He averages 19.0 receiving yards per game this year.